"If you’re going to be a writer,

 before the water starts to flow."

-A variety of wicked tricks to psych out your inner perfectionist (so you can get to creating art).
-In time, you will become more confident and comfy about your art journal work, and you can pitch this list!
+A variety of wicked tricks to psych out your inner perfectionist so you can spend more time creating art.
+Trust that with practice and experimentation you will become more confident and comfy about your art journal work.

 - Hide a page you want to destroy.
 Revisit your decision in a week.

-- Instead of an "art journal" which is bound, I highly recommend using heavy cardboard (i.e. Sunflower Kaleidoscope) single pages of Strathmore drawing paper (i.e. Art Journal: Summer) or watercolor paper (i.e. Faded Blue).
-You can face a single page when you aren't all wound up about "ruining" your book.
+- Instead of a bound "art journal" use loose sheets of watercolor paper (i.e. Faded Blue), cardboard (i.e. Sunflower Kaleidoscope) or drawing paper (i.e. Art Journal: Summer).
+You can face a single page even if you get all wound up about "ruining" a pristine journal.

 - Use an art journal prompt to get started.
-Stick to the prompt.
+Let this be a constraint that you must work within.

 - Let kids design your background!

-- Try some creative experiments to venture beyond your comfort zone.
+- Try creative experiments to venture beyond your comfort zone.

 Grab some info on Art Journaling Materials and pop over to Art Journaling 101 for the basics on art journaling and there's even Art Journaling 101 for Kids/Teens and Other Beginners!